Eterea/blender/docs/tips.md

 And then once we need to Join various object with different Bevel Amount Values we can use my “Join Equalizing Bevels”

----
+### Tip for small bevels created with Bevel Modifier

-**Tip for small bevels created with Bevel Modifier: remember to enable Harden Normals** to simulate a really soft round (like it was using more steps), but just using 1 segment.
+Remember to enable Harden Normals to simulate a really soft round (like it was using more steps), but just using 1 segment.

 Here's a little script that will turn on Harden Normals on all bevel modifiers in your scene ([source](https://x.com/robertrioux/status/2037537539762930075?s=12)):